 Although review time is dependant upon project complexity and employee workloads, most applications can be processed within a month.

 A separate permit application must be made for each listed facility, although multiple sites on any one facility may be included on a single permit application.

 DO NOT assume that an approved flood control permit from Salt Lake County will allow you to start construction.
-Although you may not start construction until Salt Lake County's flood control permit is approved, you may still need other permits from other government agencies or private property owners.
+Although you may not start construction until Salt Lake County's flood control permit is approved, you may still need other permits from other agencies or private property owners.
 You may also be required to post bonds and pay fees for those permits.